bitfoundation/bitplatform/docs/bit-server-side/odata.md

 In bit apps, you develop odata controllers for your DTO (Data transfer objects) classes.

-Instead of sending your domain models to client, you send DTO to the client.
-Your model gets complicated over time based on business requirements, and in the client side you need something less complicated and easier to use.
+Instead of sending your "domain models/entities" to client, you send DTO to the client.
+Your "model/entities" gets complicated over time based on business requirements, and in the client side you need something less complicated and easier to use.
 DTO (Something similar to ViewModel in MVC) is a common best practice in modern software development world.

-Model - DTO examples:
+"Model/Entity" - DTO examples:

-Example 1: Consider following models:
+Example 1: Consider following "models/entities":

 ```csharp
 public class Customer : IEntity